wbstack/docs/users/wiki.md

 # Wiki

-All Wikis a running [MediaWiki](https://www.mediawiki.org) 1.35 with a collection of skins and extensions:
+All Wikis are running [MediaWiki](https://www.mediawiki.org) 1.35 with a collection of skins and extensions:

 **Skins:** MinervaNeue, Modern, Timeless, Vector